jpwilliams/microboot/README.md

 ## How it works

-In your main file, use _microboot_ as it's used above, specifying the paths of files you want to run in the order you want them to run in.
-Each element in the given array is a different "phase" and files within each are sorted alphabetically to run.
+In your main file, use _microboot_ as it's used above, specifying a single path or multiple paths of files you want to run in the order you want them to run in.
+Each element in the given array is a different "stage" and files within each are sorted alphabetically to run.
 Here's our example:

 ``` js
 var microboot = require('microboot')